NA Butterfly Strategy

 NA thesis for this butterfly

-The market-implied 1-standard-deviation range for NA extends from approximately $1.53 on the downside to $3.55 on the upside.
+The market-implied 1-standard-deviation range for NA extends from approximately $1.80 on the downside to $2.04 on the upside.
 A NA long call butterfly is a pinning play: it pays maximum at the middle strike if NA settles there at expiration, with the wing legs capping both the cost and the maximum loss to the net debit.
-Current NA IV rank near 31.25% is mid-range against its 1-year distribution, so the IV signal is neutral; the butterfly thesis on NA should anchor more to the directional view and the expected-move geometry.
+Current NA IV rank near 0.29% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on NA at 22.70%.
 As a Technology name, NA options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to NA-specific events.

 NA butterfly positions are structurally neutral / pin (limited-risk, limited-reward); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 NA positions also carry Technology sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move NA alongside the broader basket even when NA-specific fundamentals are unchanged.
 Always rebuild the position from current NA chain quotes before placing a trade.